Dryland Hopi Corn 2025

 2. Determine optimal plants per hill with a 9' x 9' hill spacing (2 - 7 plants per hill).

-3. Determine optimal hill spacing (too many variations to test).
+3. Determine optimal hill spacing (too many variations to test in one year).

 The initial value ranges are based on traditional native planting practices with hills spaced 12' x 12' apart with 4 - 7 plants per hill resuling in a density of 20 - 36 sq. ft. per plant.
 It is likely the optimal number of plants per hill depends on hill spacing.
 It would also be good to test the optimal plants per hill with various spacing between hills (9' and 20').
 In the Collins journal article hills per spaced 20' apart with more plants per hill, so this could be the direction for future experiments.
 We'll try to test single planting and plants per hill first and use these results to infer a starting point for optimal hlll spacing in future experiments.

 Previously I brought up the idea of a genetic component to corn plants that don't produce ears, selfish plants, and later discounted the idea and removed the paragraph.
 These plants would provide pollen to nearby ear producing plants there by carrying on the trait.
-Many species of trees produce only male or female flowers which increases genetic diversity but this trait, if it exists, would be undesirable in farmed corn.
-Breeding populations should be selected from corn stalks where all nearby stalks also produce ears to select against the proposed "earless trait".
+Many species of trees produce only male or female flowers which increases genetic diversity but this trait, if it exists in corn, would reduce yield.
+Earless corn may be the result of a combination of both environmental and genetic factors.
+Breeding populations should be selected from corn stalks where all nearby stalks also produce ears to select against possible genetic components resulting in "earless stalks".

 We took some measurements of part of the 2024 Hopi White field and the rows of interest were 52 inches apart with plants in a zig-zag pattern roughly 1 foot apart.
 Every 3rd plant usually had an ear indicating that 13 sq. ft. per plant should be enough to produce.
 Without the 2 earless stalks in every 3 feet of row, the producive plants will do better possibly with less than 13 sq. ft. per plant.